chinchalinchin/cumbercloud-web/app/src/assets/articles/angular/00_angular-aws.md

 ./scripts/provision-stack
 ```

-The script will prompt you to enter your domain name (without the _http://_ or _www._), the hosted zone ID, the SSL certificate ARN and a tag for the application namespace.
-The last argument is purely cosmetic and organizational; it will be appended to resources that are provisioned so they can be grouped together.
+The script will prompt you to enter your domain name (without the _https://_ or _www._), the hosted zone ID, the SSL certificate ARN and a tag for the application namespace.
+The last argument is purely cosmetic and organizational; it will be appended to resources that are provisioned so they can be logically grouped together.

 ### <span id="template" onclick="document.getElementById('toc').scrollIntoView()" class="pointer">Template</span>